Battle of Fort Dipitié: Battle

-On 22 October 1915, Colonel Littleton Waller, commander of the 1st Marine Expeditionary Brigade, dispatched Major Smedley Butler on a reconnaissance mission with orders to make a large circular sweep around Fort Liberté, in the mountainous jungle of northeastern Haiti, to root out any Cacos insurgents.
+On 22 October 1915, Colonel Littleton Waller, commander of the 1st Provisional Marine Brigade, dispatched Major Smedley Butler on a reconnaissance mission with orders to make a large circular sweep around Fort Liberté, in the mountainous jungle of northeastern Haiti, to root out any Cacos insurgents.
 On 24 October, the force of 40 mounted Marines paid a Haitian guide to lead them to Fort Capois, a major Cacos stronghold.
 As the Marines forded the Grande Rivière du Nord in total darkness near Fort Capois, they were ambushed by some 400 Cacos with rifles and machetes.
 Although the Marines managed to escape to high ground and set up a defensive perimeter, the horse carrying their only machine gun had been killed.
 Gunnery Sergeant Daniel Daly took it upon himself to retrieve the weapon from the river, as Butler recalled:

 [Daly] quietly disappeared without my knowledge.
 We were at least a mile from the place where we had crossed the river...With bandits continually shooting at him, he swam the river until he found the machine gun on a dead horse near the bank.
 He coolly and deliberately strapped the gun on his back, picked up the ammunition and climbed up to rejoin us.
 I wouldn't have had the courage to do it.
 Remember, he went back on his own initiative without a hint or suggestion from me.
 For this amazing stunt I recommended him for the Medal of Honor.

 Facing a large enemy force and having lost all their pack animals and provisions in the river, the Marines spent a tense night on the defensive in the jungle.
 Cacos patrols harassed them constantly, with Butler writing that "a howling mass of natives would dash by us and slash through the bushes with knives and bayonets."
 The Cacos continually blew conch shells and yelled out, keeping the Marines on edge.
 "Our interpreter explained that they intended to chop us into small pieces when they caught us," Butler wrote.

 Butler planned a counterattack for dawn on 25 October.
 The Cacos force was entrenched at Fort Dipitié, an outpost of Fort Capois, 350 yd from the Marine position.
 Butler's orders were to charge straight forward at first light and "shoot everyone in sight."
 The Marine force was divided into three squads, led by Captain William P. Upshur, First Lieutenant Edward A. Ostermann, and Gunnery Sergeant Daly, with each attacking from a different direction.
 Butler described the chaos:

 We knocked the hell out of them.
 We carried the fort at a run.
 You never heard such a damn racket.
 We killed about seventy-five cacos and the rest took to the bushes.
 But the marines went wild after their devilish night and hunted the cacos down like pigs.